zengm-games/json-web-streams/README.md

 - use this to determine the type of emitted objects too, rather than generic

-emit the matched wildcard keys/indexes as an array?

-- add example of wildcard object to docs
+add example of wildcard object to docs, including emitting keys

+move test files inline

+- merge multi/parsing/streaming into one
+- no custom include/exclude setting

 benchmark?